Letter from Principal

 The IB Learner Profile is of paramount importance as a focus for developing the essential attributes of an internationally-minded global citizen.
 In Early Years, children engage with the learner profile in a developmentally appropriate way, understanding how their behaviors and choices affect and impact their communities as well as creating opportunities to model themselves as effective contributors to the world around them.

 Students in Early Years have the opportunity to work with Art, Music, Physical Education, and Library specialist teachers as part of their weekly schedule.
-All areas of learning are planned in a transdisciplinary way to ensure strong connections between all learning experiences and disciplines.
+All areas of schooling are planned in a transdisciplinary way to ensure strong connections between all learning experiences and disciplines.
 As language learners, our Early Years students are immersed in an English language environment, and at WISS, we value translanguaging – the use of different languages together.

 We have open blocks of time that enable in-depth inquiry and allow children to engage in sustained play.
 These experiences are essential to learning and development for our youngest learners.
 The Pre-Nursery and Nursery children’s timetable includes a daily nap as part of a balanced sleep schedule.